galanggg/react_on_rails/docs/tutorial.md

 ## Turning on Server Rendering

-You can turn on server rendering by simply changing the `prerender` option to `true`:
+You can turn on server rendering by:

+1. Changing the `prerender` option to `true`:

 ```erb
 <%= react_component("HelloWorld", props: @hello_world_props, prerender: true) %>